The Manitoba Museum in Winnipeg, Manitoba, Canada showcases human and natural history across Manitoba’s diverse landscapes

 A scene at the entrance to the Manitoba Museum in Winnipeg, Manitoba, Canada depicts a Métis hunter on horseback closing in on a herd of bison.
 The scene introduces the philosophical theme of the museum: the interrelationship of human beings and the natural environment.
 Museum visitors travel through millions of years as they go north to south across Manitoba’s diverse landscape.
 The galleries showcase both natural and human history.
 The Museum tells the Manitoba story through collections of artifacts, written and audio information, dioramas, and interactive displays.

 There are actually three parts to the Manitoba Museum: a planetarium, the Science Gallery which will eventually move to its own stand-alone building as part of the museum’s renewal program, and the Museum Galleries which I am highlighting in this post.
 You can purchase admission to all three, just one, or any combination of two.
-The museum is open six days a week during the winter months (closed on Mondays) and open daily the remainder of the year.

 The traces of Manitoba’s geological history remain in the fossils of the Ordovician Sea, which covered the province a half-billion years ago.
-The Earth History Gallery, the first gallery one enters after the Orientation Gallery, focuses on those fossils.
+The Earth History Gallery, the first gallery one enters after the Welcome Gallery, focuses on those fossils.

 In this gallery you’ll also find information on the geological sediment layers under your feet and an introduction to different biomes found within Manitoba.
-Four galleries explore the human and natural history within those ecosystems: the Arctic / Sub-Arctic Gallery, the Boreal Forest Gallery, the Parklands Gallery, and the Grasslands Gallery.
+Four galleries explore the human and natural history within those ecosystems: the Arctic / Sub-Arctic Gallery, the Boreal Forest Gallery, the Parklands Gallery, and the Prairies Gallery.

 The Arctic/Sub-Arctic Gallery focuses on Manitoba’s north.
 Manitoba is a maritime province with a marine shoreline along Hudson’s Bay of 645 kilometres.
 Hudson’s Bay is part of the world’s ocean system.
 The Arctic region of Hudson Bay is the land of northern lights, Beluga whales, and polar bears.
 Snow, permafrost, and tides are just some of the topics explored in museum exhibits.